OpenEvalProject/evals/manuscripts/elife-78235/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/78235/elife-78235-fig3-v1.jpg)

-**Figure 3.:** In vitro potency of (Z)-2-(5-(4-methoxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (MBDTA-2) and (Z)-2-(5-(4-hydroxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (HBDTA) against AtDHDPR.Dose–response curves of (A) MBDTA-2 and (B) HBDTA against recombinant AtDHDPR1 (⚬) and AtDHDPR2 (+) enzymes.
+**Figure 3.:** Dose–response curves of (A) MBDTA-2 and (B) HBDTA against recombinant AtDHDPR1 (⚬) and AtDHDPR2 (+) enzymes.
 Initial enzyme rate was normalised against the vehicle control to determine % activity remaining.
-Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of (A) 0.99 and 0.95 and (B) 0.99 and 0.99 for AtDHDPR1 and AtDHDPR2, respectively.Figure 3—source data 1.Figure 3.
+Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of (A) 0.99 and 0.95 and (B) 0.99 and 0.99 for AtDHDPR1 and AtDHDPR2, respectively.

-## Mode of AtDHDPR inhibition by MBDTA-2
+### Mode of AtDHDPR inhibition by MBDTA-2

 To investigate the molecular determinants of inhibition of AtDHDPR, we sought to co-crystallise the enzyme with MBDTA-2.
 Given that our attempts were unsuccessful, we employed a static docking approach using the published AtDHDPR2 crystal structure (Watkin et al., 2018).
 The resulting data suggested that MBDTA-2 binds in the active site with a binding affinity of −6.2 kcal mol−1 (Figure 4).
 The hydrophobic pocket occupied by MBDTA-2 overlaps with the probable NADPH cofactor-binding site, based on the crystal structure of cofactor-bound Escherichia coli DHDPR (Reddy et al., 1996; Scapin et al., 1997).
 The predicted MBDTA-2 orientation suggests its stabilisation by polar interactions between the heterocyclic ring and Thr122 and Gly120.
 Additionally, the MBDTA-2 acid is within hydrogen bonding proximity to Asp185.
 To validate the mechanism of inhibition of MBDTA-2 against AtDHDPR, further enzyme kinetic experiments were performed.
 The previous dose–response experiments were conducted according to standard practice in that substrate and cofactor were kept at limiting concentrations to ensure that inhibition may be measured regardless of the kinetic mechanism of inhibition.
 Subsequently, the activity of AtDHDPR was measured whilst titrating MBDTA-2, this time in the presence of excess amounts of substrate and nucleotide cofactor, that is at concentrations 10-fold above the respective KM values (Figure 4B).
 The IC50 values determined were 72.7 ± 1.07 and 69.5 ± 1.06 µM for AtDHDPR1 and AtDHDPR2, respectively, which are 10- and 8-fold greater than those determined for AtDHDPR1 and AtDHDPR2 when substrate and cofactor were limiting.
 This apparent reduction in potency indicates that MBDTA-2 is a competitive inhibitor, and therefore likely binds at the AtDHDPR active site as suggested by the docking results.
 Interestingly, this contrasts with the allosteric mode of inhibition of MBDTA-2 against AtDHDPS.

 ![Figure 4.](https://cdn.elifesciences.org/articles/78235/elife-78235-fig4-v1.jpg)

-**Figure 4.:** Z)-2-(5-(4-methoxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (MBDTA-2).(A) The predicted MBDTA-2 (green)-binding site resulting from static docking with AtDHDPR2 (PDB ID: 5UA0) overlaps with the probable NADPH cofactor-binding site (cyan, left panel).
+**Figure 4.:** (A) The predicted MBDTA-2 (green)-binding site resulting from static docking with AtDHDPR2 (PDB ID: 5UA0) overlaps with the probable NADPH cofactor-binding site (cyan, left panel).
 Hydrophobicity of the predicted binding pocket (right panel) is represented by white-red shading indicating hydrophilic–hydrophobic residues.
 (B) Dose–response curves of MBDTA-2 against AtDHDPR1 (⚬) and AtDHDPR2 (+) enzymes in the presence of saturating concentrations of substrate and cofactor.
-Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of 0.97 and 0.98 for AtDHDPR1 and AtDHDPR2, respectively.Figure 4—source data 1.Figure 4.
+Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of 0.97 and 0.98 for AtDHDPR1 and AtDHDPR2, respectively.

-## Herbicidal activity of MBDTA-2 against weeds
+### Herbicidal activity of MBDTA-2 against weeds

 Previously, we showed that the MBDTA-2 compound has herbicidal activity against the model plant A. thaliana and is therefore the first example of a herbicidal lysine biosynthesis inhibitor.
 To further assess the potential of inhibiting plant lysine biosynthesis enzymes for the development of herbicides, the efficacy of MBDTA-2 against the economically significant invasive weed species rigid ryegrass L. rigidum was investigated.
 Treatment of L. rigidum with 1200 mg l−1 of MBDTA-2 resulted in inhibition of plant germination and growth, corresponding to a significant reduction in shoot fresh and dry weight and a significant reduction in root dry weight (Figure 5).
 Specifically, we observed ~4- and ~5-fold reductions in shoot fresh and dry weight, respectively, and a ~2-fold reduction in root dry weight (Figure 5).
 These results further exemplify the potential of lysine biosynthesis inhibitors for development as herbicide candidates.

 ![Figure 5.](https://cdn.elifesciences.org/articles/78235/elife-78235-fig5-v1.jpg)

-**Figure 5.:** Lolium rigidum germination and growth by (Z)-2-(5-(4-methoxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (MBDTA-2).(A) Day growth of L. rigidum treated with three pre-emergence treatments of vehicle control (2% (vol/vol) DMSO, 0.01% Agral), or 1200 mg l−1 of MBDTA-2, or 1200 mg l−1 of chlorsulfuron.
+**Figure 5.:** (A) Day growth of L. rigidum treated with three pre-emergence treatments of vehicle control (2% (vol/vol) DMSO, 0.01% Agral), or 1200 mg l−1 of MBDTA-2, or 1200 mg l−1 of chlorsulfuron.
 Treatments were given by pipetting 2.0 ml per pot directly onto seeds.
 (B) Fresh weight of L. rigidum shoots and roots following treatment of plants with vehicle control (dots) or MBDTA-2 (lines).
 Shoots, p = 0.00002, roots, p = 0.05233, unpaired Student’s two-tailed t-test.
 (C) Dry weight of L. rigidum shoots and roots following treatment of plants with vehicle control (dots) or MBDTA-2 (lines).
 Shoots, p = 0.00088, roots, p = 0.00374, unpaired Student’s two-tailed t-test.
 Data were normalised against the vehicle control.
-Data represent mean ± standard error of the mean (SEM) (N = 3). **p < 0.01, ***p < 0.001, ****p < 0.0001.Figure 5—source data 1.Figure 5.
+Data represent mean ± standard error of the mean (SEM) (N = 3). **p < 0.01, ***p < 0.001, ****p < 0.0001.

 ## Discussion